rkuma183/wilsonmar.github.io/_posts/2016-10-26-ports-open.md

    <tt><strong>
    lsof -nP +c 15 | grep LISTEN
    </strong></tt>

+   PROTIP: If you'll be using this often, create an alias.

    "lsof" is a contraction for "list open files".
    Without any options specifications, lsof lists all open files belonging to all active processes.